Kick the Can

 “I hate this place.”

-Hank didn't respond, hopping over the fence and moving quickly in the direction of the voice.
+Hopping over the fence and moving quickly in the direction of the voice, Hank didn’t bother to respond.
 Much as he had when they made their way over it the first time, Bruce struggled, rattling a large section of the fence as he thumped to the ground on the other side.
 Pushing himself up, he wondered how much alcohol it would take for him forget all about Hank and this place.
 He'd just started making his way up the road, when he saw a dark-haired boy sprint across the street ahead of him, running towards a yellow house.
 “Hey kid!”

 The boy practically skidded to a stop.
 “Dude run!” he shouted, pointing back across the road.
 “It's coming.”